phpid-jakarta/phpid-learning/README.md

 - [#2 Coder Journey to UI/UX Galaxy](#coder-journey-to-uiux-galaxy)
 - [#1 How to design a good database](#how-to-design-a-good-database)

-### Template sesi selanjutnya
+### Starting Your Career in the Data Science

-- Waktu: Hari, XX April 2020
+- Waktu: Minggu, 26 April 2020
-- Pemateri:
+- Pemateri: Firman Brilian
 - Slide:
 - Video:
   - link